ariannedee/intro-to-django/README.md

 For Django development, I recommend using **PyCharm Professional Edition** (paid).
 There is a 30-day free trial if you would like to try it out.

-In the course I'll be using the free **PyCharm Community Edition** but will demo a couple of useful features in the professional edition.
+In the video I use the free **PyCharm Community Edition**, which is sufficient.

-Download here either version here: https://www.jetbrains.com/pycharm/download/
+Download either version here: https://www.jetbrains.com/pycharm/download/

 Install, open, and use the default settings.